Fitbit Sense vs. Versa 3: we compare Fitbit smartwatches

 If you care about bands, you're going to be well served here whichever watch you go for.
 There are sports bands, woven bands, and Horween leather bands when you need to dress things up.

-Both watches come with a 5ATM waterproof rating, making them fit to go swimming up to 50 meters depth.
-That also means you don’t have to take them off then you jump into the shower.
+Both watches come with a 5ATM waterproof rating, making them suitable for swimming up to 50 meters deep.
+That also means you don't have to take them off when you jump into the shower.

 Health tracking